skinne14/osc-root/app/_faq/hope/multi-author-works.md

 ---
 q: What if there are multiple authors on an article?
-order: 6
+order: 9
 anchor: multi-author-works
-type: award amounts
+type: award amounts and reimbursement process

 hope-faq: include
 ---